 If your network consists of more than a single LAN, it should have a set of global servers.
 You can create global servers by advertising local servers to the DECdns (DECdns) or by configuring the site-specific template.
-See Section 2.2.4.1 for further information on advertising a server as a global server.
+See Section 2.2.4.1, "Advertising Global Servers to DECdns" for further information on advertising a server as a global server.